 Like I said at the very start of this post, your brand values are what your business holds the closest to it’s heart.

-If the values you set out are meaningless, you’re not going to action them.
+If the core values you set out are meaningless, you’re not going to action them.
 They probably won’t be unique, and nobody will care if they’re memorable.

 Your brand values should resonate with people.
 With you, with your team, with your customers.